publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVI/m__us_usc_t50_s3161.md

     (b)

-        (1) Subsection (a) of this section shall not be deemed to limit or affect the responsibility and power of an agency head pursuant to other law or Executive order to deny or terminate access to classified information if the national security so requires.
-Such responsibility and power may be exercised only when the agency head determines that the procedures prescribed by subsection (a) of this section cannot be invoked in a manner that is consistent with the national security.
+        (1) Subsection (a) shall not be deemed to limit or affect the responsibility and power of an agency head pursuant to other law or Executive order to deny or terminate access to classified information if the national security so requires.
+Such responsibility and power may be exercised only when the agency head determines that the procedures prescribed by subsection (a) cannot be invoked in a manner that is consistent with the national security.

         (2) Upon the exercise of such responsibility, the agency head shall submit a report to the congressional intelligence committees.